 What Is The ICF Definition Of Coaching?

 On its website, the ICF defines coaching as: “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”

-What Are The 4 Ethical Standards Applied To Practice Of ICF Coaches?
+What Are The 4 Ethical Standards Applied To the Practice Of ICF Coaches?

 The ICF’s core values are integrity, excellence, collaboration, and respect.
 These are listed in the ICF Code of Ethics.
 You can discover more about the expected actions that flow from these core values in my full ICF Code of Ethics guide.

 What Are The Most Essential Coaching Competencies In The Coach/Client Relationship?

 No ICF core competency is officially labeled as more important than the others.

 You may find that it is more important to display mastery of specific coaching competencies with individual clients.